5twoLIME/blender-quad-to-rects/README.md

 4. Enable the add-on by checking the box ✅

 ## 🚀 Usage
+1. In UV Edit, select all faces and unwrap angle-based
-1. In Edit Mode, select a quad face **that is closest to a rectangle shape** for best results
+2. On the UV map, select a quad face **that is closest to a rectangle shape** for best results
-2. Open UV Editor sidebar
+3. Open UV Editor sidebar
-3. Find "Quad to Rects" panel
+4. Find "Quad to Rects" panel
-4. Click "Quad to Rects" button
+5. Click "Quad to Rects" button

 ## ⚠️ Important Notes
 - Works best with hair pieces that are quads
 - Select the quad face that is closest to a rectangle shape to achieve the best result
+- Select quad face on UV map, not on the meshes

 ## 💡 Credits
 Created by @5twoLIME